emilianvrd/Maneuvers/Fantasy maneuvers/Archetypes.md

 ### Berserker
 Berserkers are fearless fighters who charge headlong into battle, shrugging off wounds that would be lethal to most.

-You gain a +2 circumstance bonus against effects that would cause you to be Frightened.
+You gain a +2 circumstance bonus against Fear effects.
 In addition, when you would gain the Wounded condition, you can use a free action to prevent it.
 Once you have used this free action, you can't use it again for 1 hour.

 ### Cleric
 Deities work their will upon the world in infinite ways, and you serve as one of their most stalwart mortal servants.
 Blessed with divine magic, you live the ideals of your faith, adorn yourself with the symbols of your church, and wield powers to heal and protect your allies.